 - 9.2.1 The successful operation of the servicing area will require careful management from the facilities management team.
 The proposed management measures are set out below. - Deliveries via a consolidation centre: All deliveries will, where possible, be diverted to the off-site consolidation centre, where they will be received, consolidated and then brought to the office in a dedicated electric vehicle. - Centralised pre-booking system: All regular deliveries, including the consolidation vehicles will pre-book a timeslot in advance of arriving.
 No slots will be offered during the peak pedestrian periods to minimise impact on the public highway.
-This will also help to manage the capacity of the loading facilities available. - Night-time servicing: Given that the proposed development will have management presence 24 hours, a proportion of deliveries will be scheduled to take place overnight (between 12am - 5am).
-This further reduces the number of deliveries during the key time periods including during the peak hours.
+This will also help to manage the capacity of the loading facilities available.
+With the operation of the booking system, arrivals of vehicles that are not pre-booked through the system is unlikely.
+However, should his happen, the delivery will not be accepted by the site management and would need to be re-booked using the system.
+This is with the exception of cycle and motorcycle couriers who will stop on St Thomas Street; these would have very short dwell times.
+It is not practical or sensible for a courier to transport these documents to the consolidation centre rather than directly to the building.

-- Communication of delivery procedures Freight operators can contact the site management prior to arriving at the site so that they can discuss access arrangements if required and any procedures they should undertake to deliver goods and services the site safely and efficiently. - Accommodating special deliveries Any special deliveries to the site, will need to be pre-arranged and discussed with the site management team.
+- Night-time servicing: Given that the proposed development will have management presence 24 hours, a proportion of deliveries will be scheduled to take place overnight (between 12am 5am).
+This further reduces the number of deliveries during the key time periods including during the peak hours. - Communication of delivery procedures Freight operators can contact the site management prior to arriving at the site so that they can discuss access arrangements if required and any procedures they should undertake to deliver goods and services the site safely and efficiently. - Accommodating special deliveries Any special deliveries to the site, will need to be pre-arranged and discussed with the site management team.
 The delivery time and duration will be negotiated with the development management to minimise the impact upon the routine daily servicing requirements of the development. - Staff and training All staff who may be assisting in the loading area will receive appropriate training related to the delivery and servicing processes and procedures in operation on the site.
 There should be additional staff available to receive larger deliveries to minimise vehicle loading time. - Security measures Vehicles accessing, manoeuvring and egressing the site will be monitored by the site management team and to ensure that deliveries and servicing are being undertaken in a safe and secure manner. - Personal deliveries Personal deliveries to the building will not be permitted.
 This policy will be written into building tenants' leases and this will be communicated to all staff.